Water, Sanitation and Hygiene Projects

 I thank God for Trumpeter Community Health.”

-Lily Poni (68) has five children and lives with her son’s family.
-During the day, Lily’s son and his wife go to work and she is left to take care of her grandchildren.
+Lily Poni has five children and lives with her son’s family.
+During the day, Lily’s son and his wife go to work and she looks after her grandchildren.

 You Can Help!

-Please pray for this project and all the Trumpeters.
-Providing boreholes is crucial to this work but also costly – if you are able to give financially then please visit our donate page.
+Please pray for these projects.
+Providing boreholes is crucial to this work but also costly – if you are able to give financially to our current apeal for a new borehole in Walda then please click on the button below.